 Is Your Website Costing You Staff?
 The Ultimate 10-Minute Recruitment Audit

-While you're flat out with tonight’s covers, a clunky website could be scaring away the talent you need.
-In the UK hospitality trade, your site is the 'Digital Front Door' for prospective chefs and front-of-house staff.
+While you're flat out with tonight’s covers, a clunky website could be quietly scaring away the talent you need.
+In the UK hospitality trade, your site is the 'Digital Front Door' for prospective chefs and front-of-house staff — and in 2026, with every hire costing more than ever, you cannot afford to leave it broken.

 A smartphone displaying a restaurant's recruitment page in front of a warm, inviting bistro entrance during sunset.

-We’ll help you audit your site to ensure it's mobile-friendly and ready to capture high-quality talent.
-Let's fix the friction and turn your website into a high-performance hiring machine in under 10 minutes.
+We’ll help you audit your site so it's mobile-friendly and ready to capture high-quality talent — then turn it into a hiring channel that runs while you're off-shift.
+Let's fix the friction in under 10 minutes.

 Chef’s Tip: Don't just list tasks; sell your culture.
-A quick photo of your team sharing a post-shift meal boosts interest more than a dry list of job requirements.
+A quick photo of your team sharing a post-shift meal does more to spark interest than a dry list of job requirements.

 Chef's Tip icon showing a chef's hat and a lightbulb.